-In accordance with the action plan on air pollution and its impact on human health, the following roles and responsibilities have been identified to be implemented at the state, district, block, as well as healthcare facility level-
+In accordance with the action plan on air pollution and its impact on human health, the following roles and responsibilities have been identified to be implemented at the state, district, block, as well as healthcare facility level.

-Responsibilities SNO Finalization of IEC material and dissemination plan Organize IEC campaigns at the state level on observance of important environment-health days Organize training sessions for district level and surveillance nodal officer Facilitate training of medical officers in the clinical aspects of air pollution'shealth impact Real-time air quality data dashboard in proposed cities Monitor AQI levels in states especially in hotspots and NCAP cities Ensure reporting from sentinel hospitals and DNO Ensure necessary health facility preparedness Review surveillance reporting and monthly report submission by DNO Submit report of activities Review implementation of IEC and surveillance activities at all levels Evaluate and update relevant section of SAPCCHH with support from the State Task Force Liaison with State Pollution Control Board for AQI alerts and its dissemination Liaison with the Department of Environment for combined IEC campaigns and information sharing on health indicators for targeted air pollution reduction activities Awareness and action plan input sharing with the local bodies of cities withhigh AQI Create organization support and strengthen Environmental Health cell to implement NPCCHH vision, goal, and objectives Organize seminars on Air Pollution and conferences to share knowledge andaction under NPCCHH.
-Collaborate with academic institute/s for support in updating SAPCCHH
+Responsibilities SNO Finalization of IEC material and dissemination plan Organize IEC campaigns at the state level on observance of important environment-health days Organize training sessions for district level and surveillance nodal officer Facilitate training of medical officers in the clinical aspects of air pollution's health impact Real-time air quality data dashboard in proposed cities Monitor AQI levels in states especially in hotspots and NCAP cities Ensure reporting from sentinel hospitals and DNO Ensure necessary health facility preparedness Review surveillance reporting and monthly report submission by DNO Submit report of activities Review implementation of IEC and surveillance activities at all levels Evaluate and update relevant section of SAPCCHH with support from the State Task Force Liaison with State Pollution Control Board for AQI alerts and its dissemination Liaison with the Department of Environment for combined IEC campaigns and information sharing on health indicators for targeted air pollution reduction activities Awareness and action plan input sharing with the local bodies of cities with high AQI Create organization support and strengthen Environmental Health cell to implement NPCCHH vision, goal, and objectives Organize sensitization workshops for other stakeholders and line departments Organize seminars on Air Pollution and conferences to share knowledge and action under NPCCHH.
+Collaborate with academic institute/s for support in updating SAPCCHH Surveillance activity monitoring, vulnerability assessment, and applied research DNO Advocate for reduction in the source of air pollution Ensure IEC dissemination to the community level Facilitate community level IEC activities Organize training for Block Health Officers, Medical officer, Sentinel hospital nodal officers with relevant training manuals Organize training of vulnerable groups: police officers, outdoor works,women, children Organize IEC campaigns at the district level on observance of important environmenthealth days Collect and monitor AQI levels in states especially in the hotspots and NCAP cities Ensure daily reporting from Sentinel hospitals and compile the data Analyze daily health data with AQI level to monitor trends Submit analyzed monthly report to SNO, NPCCHH Headquarter, and other departments for necessary action Submit report of activities Update DAPCCHH with support from District Task Force Advocate for reduction in the source of air pollution

-• Currupillance activity monitoring undeershilling accompany and Surveillance activity monitoring, vulnerability assessment, and appliedresearch Advocate for reduction in the source of air pollution DNO Ensure IEC dissemination to the community level Facilitate community level IEC activities Organize training for Block Health Officers, Medical officer, Sentinel hospital nodal officers with relevant training manuals Organize training of vulnerable groups: police officers, outdoor works,women, children Organize IEC campaigns at the district level on observance of importantenvironment-health days Collect and monitor AQI levels in states especially in the hotspots and NCAP cities Ensure daily reporting from Sentinel hospitals and compile the data Analyze daily health data with AQI level to monitor trends Submit analyzed monthly report to SNO, NPCCHH Headquarter, and other departments for necessary action Submit report of activities Update DAPCCHH with support from District Task Force Advocate for reduction in the source of air pollution Surveillancehospital Train hospital staff and clinician responsible for daily reporting nodal officer in caseindentation and reporting flow Compile daily reports for the health facility and submit it to DNO and NPCCHH Headquarter Black health Conduct community level IEC activities officer Ensure training of medical officers Organize PRI sensitization workshops and training for vulnerable in in groups Medicalofficer Conduct health facility-based IEC activities Support community level IEC activities Be aware of AQI levels and health impact of air pollution Ensure necessary health facility preparedness in early diagnosis andmanagement of cases PanchayatiRaj Conduct community level IEC activities Institutions a.
+Responsibilities Surveillance hospital nodal officer Train hospital staff and clinician responsible for daily reporting in case indentation and reporting flow Compile daily reports for the health facility and submit it to DNO and NPCCHH Headquarter Black health officer Conduct community level IEC activities Ensure training of medical officers Organize PRI sensitization workshops and training for vulnerable groups Medical officer Conduct health facility-based IEC activities Support community level IEC activities Be aware of AQI levels and health impact of air pollution Ensure necessary health facility preparedness in early diagnosis and management of cases Panchayati Raj Institutions Conduct community level IEC activities a.
 Activities conducted for strengthening of surveillance